August 1, 2019

 Conclusion

 Your challenge now is to extend the knowledge you have gained in this tutorial about WebView components and extend it further.
-An excellent place to start is by referring its official API documentation here.
+An excellent place to start is by referring to its official API documentation.

-Lastly, if you're building React Native apps with sensitive logic, be sure to protect them against code theft and reverse engineering by following our guide.
+Lastly, if you're building React Native apps with sensitive logic, be sure to protect them against code theft and reverse engineering.